JennEYoon/datasciY/logs/logs-eval-2020.md

    * Data Science Weekly - resume doc read
    * Data Science Weekly - jobs keyword search, read saved job descriptions.

-### 3) Coursera.org DLAI - to finish this year.
+### 3) Coursera.org DLAI - to finish this year - no longer plan.
- * June, watching Class 3.
-Youtube 9/22.
- * July-Sept: finish class 4 & 5.
- * Oct - sign up on Coursera & get specialization certificate
- * Memo 8/9: Coursera ML Ng original class - signed up.
-Good review of basics, math, broader topics.
+  > Coursera classes went behing paywall as of Sept 2020 end.
+Cannot access any notebooks or quizzes for Meetup.
+  > Shift focus to Fast.AI 2020 classes instead.
+  > Can to ahead and download Class 5 Sequence Models, and review on my own sometime, but no longer main focus.

 ### 4a) Deep Learning w Python book
   * Currently reading parts.